About the Sanctuary

 The sanctuary’s virtual and in-person offerings serve those seekers who may not feel at home within one existing tradition, but still desire support and flexible structures for creating – or renewing – a practice for the whole self honoring body, mind, and spirit as well as connection to community and the earth.

 The Sanctuary is no one place, but does draw special inspiration from the seasonal transformations of the place where Carolyn lives: the Connecticut River Valley of Massachusetts.
-The Valley is the traditional land of the Nipmuc and Pocumtuc peoples with the Wampanoag to the East, the Mohegan and Pequot to the South, the Mohican to the West, and the Abenaki to the North.
+The Valley is the ancestral, traditional and unceded land of the Nipmuc and Pocumtuc peoples with the Wampanoag to the East, the Mohegan and Pequot to the South, the Mohican to the West, and the Abenaki to the North.
 The word Massachusetts means “place of the foothills” in Wampanoag so whenever this name is said the past and present presence of these native peoples is invoked.

 The pillars of the Sanctuary are wisdom images, the mystic word, and earth guidance.
 Yes, here you will find the Tarot tradition and divination tools; poetry and wisdom writings from across cultures and time; and images of the natural world undergoing its transformations.